heptarch/heptarch.github.io/drafts/demon.md

 One of these men confesses that a sensation is afoot: a lass, no more than 10, and, one mutters, a "leanabh breugach", is giving a lecture on natural philosophy.
- The duke is intrigued---he has a daughter the same age---and attends. <br>
+ The duke is intrigued---he has a daughter the same age---and attends.<br>

 <div style="background-color: #fffff8 ; padding: 10px; border: 1px
 grey; line-height:1.5">
-bla
+<b>A dynamical theory of gravity and electromagnetism with</b>
 </div>

 <p align="center">